andrecossa5/Cellula/README.md

 * ./code/Cellula contains the modules with functions and classes called by the CLIs.
 * ./code/CLIs contains all the python CLIs that at the time being constitute the 'pipeline'.
-* ./code/apps contains the .py script that opens the GUI used to visualize the results of the 7_dist_features.py script, the last CLIs that has to be called for a 'complete' Cellula analysis.
+* ./code/apps contains the .py script that opens the GUI used to visualize the results of the 7_dist_features.py script, the last CLI that has to be called for a 'complete' Cellula analysis.
 * ./code/tests contains the tests for particularly important functions/scripts.

 ### Comments for now